 Perhaps it was the fact I was having dinner with a tattoo artist, or perhaps it was the fact that I had some Frank Sinatra songs on shuffle on my iPhone that night, but I couldn’t shake the song “I’ve Got You Under My Skin” during my latest dinner interview.

-I was even thinking of making that the title for this article after Paul, 42, summed up the basics of his work with four simple words — “I’m in your skin.”
+I even thought about making that the title for this article after Paul, 42, summed up the basics of his work in four words: “I’m in your skin.”

 As is par for the course I was running late for the interview, which took place at a French restaurant called Montmartre in Washington DC’s Capitol Hill neighborhood.